-- 1. The number of LEP individuals (persons over the age of 5 who speak English "less than very well" in the affected community) is 218. - 2.
-The percentage of LEP individuals in the affected community is 11%. - 3.
-The percentage of linguistically isolated households is 4.75%, which is less than greater than the statewide average. - 4.
-Spanish and Asian Pacific Island Languages are the predominant non-English languages spoken by LEP persons. - 5.
-Historical participation: The Bureau maintains a facility-specific mailing list.
-No one has requested to be placed on a facility-specific mailing list.
-A review of the administrative record for this facility indicates limited public interest/participation overall during the past 10 years.
-The portion of that public interest attributable to the LEP community cannot be determined from the record.
+- 1. The number of LEP individuals (persons over the age of 5 who speak English "less than very well" in the affected community) is 8,987. - 2.
+The percentage of LEP individuals in the affected community is 17%. - 3.
+The percentage of linguistically isolated households is 11%, which is somewhat greater than the statewide average. - 4.
+Spanish is the predominant non-English language spoken by LEP persons. - 5.
+Historical participation: A review of the administrative record for this facility indicates limited public interest/participation overall during the past 10 years.
+The review found a limited record of participation by the LEP community